-The OECD carcinogenicity study (Test No 451) currently requires that testing be conducted on rats (or other species when justified) for the majority of their life (up to two years for rodents).
+The carcinogenicity study currently requires that testing be conducted on rats (or other species when justified) for the majority of their life (up to two years for rodents).
 The test requires the use of 50 animals of each sex per dose, and a minimum of three doses and control for each study, which equates to a minimum total of 400 rats or mice per chemical.
-However, the National Toxicology Program, the primary organisation conducting the rodent cancer bioassay in the US, has reportedly increased the size of the dose group from 50 animals to 200 animals per dose, thus using a minimum of 1,600 animals per carcinogenicity study.305 An updated guideline has been published to combine the one-year chronic study with the carcinogenicity study as reported in OECD Test No 453, sparing a minimum of 80 rodents per chemical.
+Some chemical regulation requires carcinogenicity tests on both rats and mice (OECD Test No 451 and No 453), meaning approximately 1,000 animals are used to meet toxicity testing requirements for one chemical.

-While carcinogenicity studies are still routinely conducted, the test has been under scientific scrutiny since the early 1970s for its lack of ability to predict human outcomes.
-Several reviews have been conducted over the past three decades to highlight the overall lack of reliability in the carcinogenicity study.^{306,307,308,309,310,311,312,313,314,315,316,317,318,319} Two assumptions underlay the bioassay: (1) rodent carcinogens are human carcinogens, and (2) high-dose chemical exposure in rodents is indicative of an environmentally relevant dose.320 Both have been proved incorrect by 50 years' worth of carcinogenicity data.
+While carcinogenicity studies are still routinely conducted, the test has been under scientific scrutiny since the early 1970s for its lack of reproducibility306 and its inability to predict human outcomes.307 Several reviews have been conducted over the past three decades to highlight the overall lack of reliability in the rodent cancer bioassays.308-325 There are two assumptions that underlay these bioassays: (1) rodent carcinogens are human carcinogens, and (2) high-dose chemical exposure in rodents is indicative of an environmentally relevant dose.
+Both have been proved incorrect by 50 years' worth of carcinogenicity data.326

-In an assessment of 202 pesticide evaluations from the EU review programme, it has been demonstrated that the mouse carcinogenicity study contributed little or nothing to either derivation of an acceptable daily intake for assessment of chronic risk to humans or hazard classification for labelling purposes.321 In terms of pesticide approvals, the authors showed that the mouse study did not influence a single outcome.
-An additional study reported that data collected from 182 pharmaceutical chemicals show that little value is gained from the carcinogenicity study when compounds lack certain histopathologic risk factors, hormonal perturbation, and positive genetic toxicity results.322 This study highlights the opportunity to use a WoE approach to determine whether the carcinogenicity study can be waived for chemicals that meet certain criteria.
+In an assessment of 202 pesticide evaluations from the EU review programme, it has been demonstrated that the mouse carcinogenicity study contributed little or nothing to either derivation of an acceptable daily intake for assessment of chronic risk to humans or hazard classification for labelling purposes.
+327 In terms of pesticide approvals, the authors showed that the mouse study did not influence a single outcome.
+An additional study reported that data collected from 182 pharmaceutical chemicals show that little value is gained from the carcinogenicity study when compounds lack certain histopathologic risk factors, hormonal perturbation, and positive genetic toxicity results.
+328 This study highlights the opportunity to use a WoE approach to determine whether the carcinogenicity study can be waived for chemicals that meet certain criteria. ^{329,330}

-In vitro CTAs recapitulate a multistage process that closely models in vivo carcinogenesis, and they have the potential to detect both genotoxic and non-genotoxic carcinogens.
-In its recommendation on the CTA based on the Bhas 42 cell line, EURL ECVAM notes that information on the transforming potential of substances generated by CTAs may be sufficient for decision-making.323 In a validation study, the Bhas 42 CTA was tested with 98 substances, including carcinogens and non-carcinogens; for predicting carcinogenicity, its performance was equivalent or superior to conventional genotoxicity assays.324 As the protocols were transferable and reproducible between laboratories, they are recommended for routine use.
+Additionally, in vitro CTAs recapitulate a multistage process that closely models in vivo carcinogenesis, and they have the potential to detect both genotoxic and non-genotoxic carcinogens.
+In its recommendation on the CTA based on the Bhas 42 cell line, EURL ECVAM notes that information on the transforming potential of substances generated by CTAs may be sufficient for decision-making.331 In a validation study, the Bhas 42 CTA was tested with 98 substances, including carcinogens and non-carcinogens; for predicting carcinogenicity, its performance was equivalent or superior to conventional genotoxicity assays.^{332,333} As the protocols were transferable and reproducible between laboratories, they are recommended for routine use.
 In addition, because the Bhas 42 CTA is based on a cell line rather than primary cells, no animals are required.

 In its guidance document on the Bhas 42 CTA, the OECD recommends that it be used as part of a testing strategy rather than as a stand-alone assay.
-When combined with other information, such as genotoxicity data, structure-activity analysis, and toxicokinetic information, CTAs in general - and the Bhas 42 CTA specifically - can contribute to the assessment of carcinogenic potential and may provide an alternative to the use of in vivo testing.325
+When combined with other information, such as genotoxicity data, structure-activity analysis, and toxicokinetic information, CTAs in general - and the Bhas 42 CTA specifically - can contribute to the assessment of carcinogenic potential and may provide an alternative to the use of in vivo testing.
+334,335